theoxylo/minecraft_mod_thx/README.txt

 CHANGELOG
 ---------
+v019: now for use with Minecraft and ModLoader/MP 1.3.2

 v018: still for use with Minecraft and ModLoader/MP 1.2.5
 v018: added ower support to missile (e.g. xp)
 v018: added improved projectile hit detection